 Construction Schedule (What is the anticipated schedule for major phases of work?
 Include duration of in-water work.)
 Construction activities would include placement of breakwater segments parallel to the shoreline.
-These in-water activities are expected to last approximately three months.
+These activities are expected to last approximately three months.

 Describe the Proposed Action: 1.
 What is the purpose and need of the proposed action?
 2. How do you plan to accomplish it?
-Describe in detail the construction equipment and methods\\ needed; permanent vs. temporary impacts; duration of temporary impacts; dust, erosion, and sedimentation controls; restoration areas; if the project is growth-inducing or facilitates growth; whether the project is part of a larger project or plan; and what permits will need to be obtained.
-3. Attach a separate map showing project footprint, avoidance areas, construction accesses, staging/laydown areas. \\if construction involves overwater structures, pilings and sheetpiles, boat slips, boat ramps, shoreline armoring, dredging, blasting, or artificial reefs, list the method here, but complete the next section(s) in detail.
+Describe in detail the construction equipment and methods needed; permanent vs. temporary impacts; duration of temporary impacts; dust, erosion, and sedimentation controls; restoration areas; if the project is growth-inducing or facilitates growth; whether the project is part of a larger project or plan; and what permits will need to be obtained.
+3. Attach a separate map showing project footprint, avoidance areas, construction accesses, staging/ laydown areas.
+If construction involves overwater structures, pilings and sheetpiles, boat slips, boat ramps, shoreline armoring, dredging, blasting, or artificial reefs, list the method here, but complete the next section(s) in detail.

-1) Purpose and Need of the proposed action:
+(1) Purpose and need of the proposed action:

-The proposed Point aux Pins Living Shoreline project is intended to provide ecological restoration and recovery of natural resource services lost as a result of the Deepwater Horizon (DWH) oil spill by employing living shoreline techniques that utilize natural and/or artificial breakwater materials to stabilize shorelines along an area in Portersville Bay in the Mississippi Sound near Point aux Pins in Mobile County, Alabama.
-As the lead implementing Trustee, the Alabama Department of Conservation and Natural Resources (ADCNR) would create breakwaters to dampen wave energy and reduce shoreline erosion while also providing habitat and increasing benthic secondary productivity.
+The proposed Shell Belt and Coden Belt Roads Living Shoreline project is intended to provide ecological restoration and recovery of natural resource services lost as a result of the Deepwater Horizon (DWH) oil spill.
+As the lead implementing Trustee, the Alabama Department of Conservation and Natural Resources (ADCNR) proposes to employ living shoreline techniques which utilize artificial breakwater (and possibly natural) material to dampen wave energy while also restoring habitat that was once present along an area in Portersville Bay in the Mississippi Sound in Mobile County, Alabama.